MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Window.md

 Note: the position is the position of the gravity-determined reference point for the window.
 The gravity determines two things: first, the location of the reference point in root window coordinates; and second, which point on the window is positioned at the reference point.

-By default the gravity is **Gnome::Gtk3::DK-GRAVITY-NORTH-WEST**, so the reference point is simply the *x*, *y* supplied to `move()`.
+By default the gravity is `GDK_GRAVITY_NORTH_WEST`, so the reference point is simply the *x*, *y* supplied to `move()`.
 The top-left corner of the window decorations (aka window frame or border) will be placed at *x*, *y*.
-Therefore, to position a window at the top left of the screen, you want to use the default gravity (which is **Gnome::Gtk3::DK-GRAVITY-NORTH-WEST**) and move the window to 0,0.
+Therefore, to position a window at the top left of the screen, you want to use the default gravity (which is `GDK_GRAVITY_NORTH_WEST`) and move the window to 0,0.

-To position a window at the bottom right corner of the screen, you would set **Gnome::Gtk3::DK-GRAVITY-SOUTH-EAST**, which means that the reference point is at *x* + the window width and *y* + the window height, and the bottom-right corner of the window border will be placed at that reference point.
+To position a window at the bottom right corner of the screen, you would set `GDK_GRAVITY_SOUTH_EAST`, which means that the reference point is at *x* + the window width and *y* + the window height, and the bottom-right corner of the window border will be placed at that reference point.
 So, to place a window in the bottom right corner you would first set gravity to south east, then write: `gtk-window-move (window, `gdk-screen-width()` - window-width, `gdk-screen-height()` - window-height)` (note that this example does not take multi-head scenarios into account).

 The [Extended Window Manager Hints Specification](http://www.freedesktop.org/Standards/wm-spec) has a nice table of gravities in the “implementation notes” section.